-Buy One Get One (BOGO) FREE – Shot special for the month of April.
-Buy one B12, Lipo, or VitaChrom and get another of the same or lesser value for FREE!*
+Buy One, Get One (BOGO) FREE – Shot special for the month of September.
+Buy one B12, Lipo, and VitaChrom and get another of the same or lesser value for FREE!*

 In our last blog, we made the point that diet is 80% of weight loss effectiveness, and exercise is only 20%.
 We prescribe phentermine for most of our patients.
 It lowers your appetite and gives most patients an energy boost.
 So phentermine can help with both mechanisms of weight loss.
 Come see us if you think it might help you.